 The first is Sacree Fleur which is in Montmartre.

-The second is a fabulous Morrocan food stall in the Marais district of Paris.
-The stall can be found in the Marche des enfants rouges in Marais.
+The second is a fabulous Moroccan food stall in the Marais district of Paris.
+The stall can be found in the Marche couvert les Enfants Rouges in Marais.

 TIP 5 – READ UP ON THE HISTORY

 I always try to learn a little about places I am planning to visit.
 As a history teacher (in a past life) I actually taught the French Revolution to my pupils.
 I would suggest reading up if you don’t know much about the history of France as it will make your visit perhaps a little more meaningful.